GuyHasan/BCardServerProject/README.md

     - **SECRET_WORD**: A secret string used for JWT signing.
     - **PORT**: The port to run your application on (default: `8181`).

+## CORS Middleware

+Cross-Origin Resource Sharing (CORS) is a security feature implemented by web browsers to control how resources on your server can be accessed from different origins (domains, protocols, or ports).
+In this project, CORS is used to allow or restrict the types of requests that can be made to the server.

+### Default CORS Setup

+The CORS configuration for this project is handled in the `cors.js` file located in the `./middlewares` folder.
+By default, the middleware allows requests from certain origins, but you may need to add new addresses (such as from a different frontend domain or testing environment).

+### How to Add a New Address to CORS

+If you need to allow a new address (domain) to access your backend, you can modify the CORS configuration in the `cors.js` file.

+1. **Open the `cors.js` file** in the `./middlewares` folder.
+2. **Locate the CORS configuration**, which typically looks like this:

+    ```javascript
+    const corsOptions = {
+    	origin: ["http://localhost:3000", "https://your-domain.com"], // List of allowed origins
+    	methods: ["GET", "POST", "PUT", "DELETE"], // Allowed HTTP methods
+    	allowedHeaders: ["Content-Type", "Authorization"], // Allowed headers
+    };
+    ```

+3. **Add the new address** (origin) to the `origin` array in the configuration.
+For example, if you want to add `https://new-frontend.com` as an allowed origin:

+    ```javascript
+    const corsOptions = {
+    	origin: ["http://localhost:3000", "https://your-domain.com", "https://new-frontend.com"], // New address added
+    	methods: ["GET", "POST", "PUT", "DELETE"],
+    	allowedHeaders: ["Content-Type", "Authorization"],
+    };
+    ```

+4. **Save the file** after making the changes.

+### Restart the Server

+After modifying the CORS configuration, restart the server to apply the new settings:

+-   If you're in development mode: `npm run dev`
+-   If you're in production mode: `npm run prod`

+### Test the New CORS Setting

+To ensure the new address is properly allowed, test making a request from the newly added origin (e.g., `https://new-frontend.com`).
+If everything is set up correctly, the request should succeed without any CORS-related errors.

 ## Features

 -   User registration and login with JWT authentication